kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I'm staying at a hotel in Luton the night before I fly out because the flight is so early.
 - We meet for dinner, drinks, a chat and a walk in the grounds of the hotel.
 - Desa does her usual thing, jokingly telling us she thinks Chris is a psychopath; she always does that.
-- *No, he is a psychopath,* she'll emphasize, and then, *aren't you Chris?* directly to him.
+- *No, he is a psychopath,* she'll emphasize with a chuckle, and then, *aren't you Chris?* directly to him.
 - He never says anything when she does this.
 - In fact, I always found Desa rather unpleasant because of the way she talks to Chris; putting him down all the time.
 - And Chris is my friend, so I don't like it.
 - I explain all this over dinner this evening because it all comes up again - Desa explaining how much she likes Matthew Copeland.
 - Some backstory required.
 - Early on in their relationship, I tell Matthew Copeland that I don't really like Desa very much and I tell him why - she's always putting him down.
 - We all go to dinner one time, the four of us.
 I'm guessing this is 2007 when I visit Matthew, but it could have been a lot earlier.
-I can't remember well.
 They weren't yet married at the time so it may have even been around 2002.
 - We have dinner near the old snooker club (or maybe in a restaurant that replaced the snooker club) in Tottenham Lane opposite the YMCA.
 - We're having dinner, and Matthew declares: *Kate doesn't like you*, to Desa.
 - I'm horrified.
 Why would he do such a thing.
 He's such a brute.